 I was two-and-a-half when Dr. King was killed.
 Even though I was so young, you would think that I would remember at least a little bit of the Civil Rights movement that continued even after his death, but I don’t.
 Desegregation was already a done deal by the time I was in school, and as far as I could tell, it had always been that way.

 I have read other biographies and books about the Civil Rights movement, but this specific book focuses mainly on the day Martin Luther King, Jr. was assassinated.
 I had probably read it before, but maybe I had forgotten that he was only 39 at the time!

 July 20, 1969

-Spoiler alert: Of the 5 books, this is the only one that doesn’t include somebody dying.
+Spoiler alert: Of the five books, this is the only one that doesn’t include somebody dying.
 I bet you already knew that, though.

-Maybe the thing that amazes me the most is that each of us currently carries around a computer in our pocket that is more powerful than the computers that put man on the moon.
-I had heard that before, and it was mentioned in this book as a little side bar “Fast Fact.”
+Maybe the thing that amazes me the most is that each of us currently carries around a computer in our pocket that is more powerful than the computers that put a man on the moon.
+I had heard that before, and it was mentioned in this book as a sidebar “Fast Fact.”

-I highly recommend this series as a very accessible way to get a good overview of each of these events.
-These books are suggested for ages 8 and up.
-I think “and up” is completely accurate, and not just for reluctant readers.
+I highly recommend this series as a very accessible way to get a good overview of each event.
+These books are suggested for ages eight and up.
+I think “and up” is accurate, not just for reluctant readers.
 As you can tell, I got a lot out of them myself.
-I learned a few new facts, but more than that I got a better understanding of the “big picture” behind each event.
-For a young student it would definitely help make future reading more meaningful.
+I learned a few new facts, but more than that, I got a better understanding of the “big picture” behind each event.
+For a young student, it would help make future reading more meaningful.